 S’well bottles aren’t only stylish and environmentally friendly, they have some impressive USPs.
 Available in multiple sizes and shapes, they keep drinks hot for 12 hours and cold for 24.
 The company is also socially conscious and has partnerships with UNICEF USA, American Forests, Drink Up and (RED).
 An added plus?
 S’well now offers personalisation of their bottles so you can tailor the gift to fit your exact requirements.

 Sports towels are a tennis bag staple.
 They’re especially vital when playing in hot, humid conditions or whilst grinding away on clay courts.
-Falling into the practical but nonetheless thoughtful category, a personalized official towel from Wimbledon makes the list because it will surely add a little inspiration to the changeover.
+Falling into the practical but nonetheless thoughtful category, a official towel from Roland Garros makes the list because it will surely add a little inspiration to the changeover.

 In stark contrast to the 'adherence to tradition' direction that some of the new tennis brands have taken, others have a different proposition.
 Hydrogen - worn by Feliciano Lopez and Fabio Foignini, has funky skull-emblazoned items that look suitable for the LFW runway.